nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ### Rotate Client Certificate

-The NuoDB Commands client key can be renewed together with the NuoDB Admin server key pair certificates or separately as needed.
+The NuoDB Command tool client key can be renewed together with the NuoDB Admin server key pair certificates or separately as needed.

 Generate new client key pair: